 Carrigan Farms

 Carrigan Farms, at 1261 Oakridge Farm Hwy, Mooresville, is popular for its apple picking, hayrides, haunted trail and swim quarry.
-Carrigan Farms has a sunflower field, which will bloom in late summer and early fall.
+Carrigan Farms has a sunflower field, which blooms in late summer and early fall.
+There are many other kinds of flowers as well, including cosmos, zinnias, marigolds and more.
+Flower picking starts on June 16, 2026, although different flowers have different seasons.
+Book here and contact them for details.

 Bush-n-Vine

 Bush-n-Vine Farm, 1650 Filbert Hwy, York, South Carolina, plants sunflowers every year.
-The sunflower fields are expected to be in bloom from August to October, 2023.
+The sunflower fields blooms in late September and October.
+An additional flower patch features zinnias, black-eyed-susans and more.

-Please check Bush-n-Vine’s website about their policy for professional photographers.
+Please also check Bush-n-Vine’s website about their policy for professional photographers.

 Throughout the year, Bush-n-Vine also offers U-pick strawberries, blueberries, blackberries, peaches and pumpkins.
 Look for updates here.